thegetty/ancient-glass/content/catalogue/cat-17.md

 Translucent dark, probably purple body; opaque white and yellow decoration.
 Horizontal rim-disk; short, cylindrical neck, tapering toward the body; rudimentary shoulder; cylindrical body, curving in toward the flat bottom.
 Two opposing ring handles with knobbed tails on the shoulders.

-A probably yellow unmarvered thread, now gray due to weathering, is wound around the rim.
-One white and one yellow thread are spirally wound 18 times around the neck and body, dragged up and down, forming a zigzag pattern.
+An unmarvered thread, probably yellow but now gray due to weathering, is wound around the rim.
+One white and one yellow thread—both marvered—are spirally wound 18 times around the neck and body, dragged up and down, forming a zigzag pattern.

 ## Comments and Comparanda